kammitama5/kammitama5.github.io/_posts/2017-6-10-Saturday-June-10th.md

   It's really weird that a lot of the time, in a documentary on Space, when someone is searching for the word to say, I just say it, and then a second later, the person being interviewed will say it LOL.
 Too many rocket scientist friends?
+  My mentor(at JPL)'s in Frankfurt for the next two to three weeks, but I'm sure we'll catch up once he gets back.

 - Also watched documentaries on the Russian Kursk (Modern Marvels), the US Saturn V and Atlas V.